Hi, I’m Josh Nice!

 Reach out today to get started.
 Our supportive staff will help guide you through the scheduling process, discuss special requests and consult your insurance needs.

-Therapy is available across Pennsylvania, with in-person therapy options at the Lancaster, Pittsburgh and Hershey locations.
+Therapy is available online across Pennsylvania, with in-person therapy options at the Lancaster, Lebanon, Pittsburgh, Hershey and Lehigh Valley locations.

 201 S. Craig St, Suite 1M, Pittsburgh, PA 15213